krvarma/pulsar-consumer-operator/README.md

 While going through the code, you might have noticed the comments start with + symbol.
 These are particular comments called Marker comments.
 Marker comments always start with + followed by marker name and optional parameters.

 The kubebuilder tool uses `controller-gen` for generating utility codes and YAML files.
 The kubebuilder generates a Makefile to build and run the Operator.

-The Makefile has two primary targets, _manifests_ and _generate_.

-1.  `Make Manifests`:- Generates Kubernetes YAML files for CRD, Webhook, RABC, etc.
-2.  `Make Generate`:- Generate codes for controllers, etc.
+The `controller-gen` framework sees the marker comments; the framework parses the marker comments and generates code based on the marker.

 You can see the marker comments in the Spec definition.
 The following marker comment ensures that the particular field is mandatory.